 7. Colour Variation - due to the many different printing methods on many different substrates, along with the variations in the run, we cannot guarantee 100% colour consistency.
 Our quality control system has a 5% variation in each primary colour density value, this is well above the industry standard, but does not produce 100% colour consistency.

-GRAPHIC DESIGN BUSINESS CARDS WEBSITES SIGNS BANNERS MAGNETS BROCHURES FOLDERS POSTERS A-FRAMES FLAGS A-FRAMES FLYERS ENVELOPES SEO TAGS STICKERS MENUS ANNUAL REPORTS
+GRAPHIC DESIGN BUSINESS CARDS WEBSITES SIGNS BANNERS MAGNETS BROCHURES FOLDERS POSTERS PVC CARDS FLAGS A-FRAMES FLYERS ENVELOPES SEO TAGS STICKERS MENUS ANNUAL REPORTS